yourlocalcyborg/DIRT-16/README.md

 # DIRT-16
 The DIRT-16 is a 16-bit fantasy computer for recreational computing and retro-inspired game development.
 Features are described below.
+It'll be a part of a fictional universe and made by a company called Generator Inc. whose logo is based off of a dahlia.

 ## Project Goals
 - 16-bit CPU